cerner/terra-core/packages/terra-list/docs/ListSection.md

 # List Section

 The list section component provides the ability to display section headers and collapse a section within a logical group.
-Through the use of React fragments the end result of the render method is still a flat list.
-With a flat list we are able to address many accessibility concerns associated with nested list elements.
+The list section will render as a flat list.

-The section should not be used within a virtualized component, such as the infinite list, as the react fragment causes calculation issues.
+The section should not be used within a virtualized component, such as the infinite list, as it will not work.
 If a section style of display is desired, simply consume the ListSectionHeader directly.

 ## Usage